florenceademeji/EPL_data_analysis_with_R/README.md

 Focus on managing player injuries and maintaining fitness levels to sustain high performance throughout the season.

-Strengthen Defense: Even for high-performing teams, improving defensive strategies could further increase their chances of winning.
+Improving defensive strategies could further increase their chances of winning even for high-performing teams.

 **• For Struggling Teams:**